binovo/l10n-spain/l10n_es_edi_verifactu/README.rst

 * Standard sale invoice to a Spanish customer
 * Taxes: Exento, Sujeto, No Sujeto, No Sujeto por reglas de Localization
 * Refund invoices
+* Sale invoices to EU customers: merchandises
+* Exportation: sale invoices to non EU customers, merchandises

 Not supported invoices, in these cases, when invoice confirmation a validation error is raised and the invoice is not validated:

-* Sale invoices to EU customers, services and merchandises
-* Exportation, sale invoices to non EU customers, services and merchandises
 * Simplified invoices
 * Taxes: Sujeto ISP, Retencion, Recargo de Equivalencia
 * Cancellation of invoices